Women in Turkey: Domestic violence

-A 2002 study by Ayranci, et al. observed that in Turkey, 36.4% of women complained about physical violence and 71% mentioned physical, psychological or sexual assault during pregnancy.
+A 2002 study by Ayranci, et al. observed that in Turkey, 36.4% of women reported physical violence and 71% mentioned physical, psychological or sexual assault during pregnancy.

 According to report by the Turkish government dating from 2009, 42% of the surveyed women said they had been physically or sexually abused by their husband or partner.
-Almost half of them never speaking to anyone about this, and only 8% approach government institutions for support.
-When they do approach them, police and gendarmerie sometimes prefer to attempt to "reconcile" the families rather than protecting them.
+Nearly half of the victims never spoke to anyone about their abuse, and only 8% approached government institutions for support.
+When women do approach them, police and gendarmerie tend towards attempting to "reconcile" the families rather than protecting the female victims.
 While the rates of violence are particularly high among poor, rural women, one third of the women in the highest economic brackets have also been subject to domestic violence.

 A 2009 survey conducted by a leading Turkish university stated that some 42 percent of women over age 15 in Turkey and 47 percent of rural women have experienced physical or sexual violence at the hands of a husband or partner at some point in their lives.

-According to a United Nations report published in July 2011, 39% of women in Turkey had suffered physical violence at some time in their lives, compared with 22% in the United States.
-Even though every municipality with more than 50,000 inhabitants is required by law to have at least one women’s shelter, there are just 79 in the whole country.
+According to a United Nations report published in July 2011, 39% of women in Turkey have suffered physical abuse at some time in their lives, compared with 22% in the United States.
+Even though every municipality with more than 50,000 inhabitants is required by law to have at least one women's shelter, there are just 79 in the whole country.
 In May 2011, the Human Rights Watch said in a report that Turkey's flawed family violence protection system leaves women and girls across the country unprotected against domestic abuse.
 The 58-page report, "'He Loves You, He Beats You': Family Violence in Turkey and Access to Protection," documents brutal and long-lasting violence against women and girls by husbands, partners, and family members and the survivors' struggle to seek protection.